dbt-labs/docs.getdbt.com/website/snippets/slack-notifications-config-steps.md

 Setting up Slack notifications in dbt Cloud enables you to receive alerts in a chosen Slack channel when a job run succeeds, fails, or is cancelled.

 :::info Note
 Currently, Slack notifications can only be configured by one user to one Slack channel.
-Additionally, you must be an admin of the Slack workspace in order to configure Slack notifications.

-If there have been changes to the user roles and you need to move ownership, please reach out to support@getdbt.com and provide the support team with the necessary information needed to make this change for you.
+If you need to move ownership, please reach out to support@getdbt.com and provide the support team with the necessary information needed to make this change for you.
 :::

 ### Setup the integration

 1. Click the gear in the top right and select **Profile**.